n4wei/nwei-server/README.md

 # nwei-server

-A place to house data nwei cares about.
+A place to keep data nwei cares about.

 ## Authentication